Brandy Norwood: Legacy

 The RIAA has certified Brandy as selling 10.5 million albums.
 By 2009, her album sales had reached 8.6 million.
 In 2008, Billboard ranked her song "The Boy Is Mine" third on a special The 40 Biggest Duets of All Time listing.
 In 1999, Billboard ranked Norwood among the top 20 of the Top Pop Artists of the 1990s.
 In 2010, Billboard included Norwood in their Top 50 R&B and Hip Hop Artists list of the past 25 years.
 Norwood was one of the youngest artists nominated for the Grammy Award for Best New Artist.
 Her second album Never Say Never appeared in the "Top 100 Certified Albums" list by the RIAA.

-Norwood's vocal stylings have had a significant impact on the music industry, most notably with contemporary R&B, pop and gospel genres, where she is often subjectively referred to as the "Vocal Bible".
-Her work has influenced numerous artists, including Ariana Grande,Keyshia Cole, Jhené Aiko, Eric Bellinger, Chris Brown, Rihanna, Normani, and Kehlani.
+Norwood's vocal stylings have had a significant impact on the music industry, most notably with contemporary R&B, pop and gospel genres, where some have referred to her as the "Vocal Bible".
+Her work has influenced numerous artists, including Ariana Grande, Keyshia Cole, Jhené Aiko, Eric Bellinger, Chris Brown, Rihanna, Normani, and Kehlani.

 Songwriter Sean Garrett credits Brandy's vocal work on the album Full Moon for his approach to writing, saying "I take a lot from what [Brandy] and Rodney did on the Full Moon album.
 I was extremely impressed with it and I always try to outdo that album".
 B.Slade spoke of the album, commenting Full Moon single-handedly changed the vocal game.
 "It has been the template for vocal choices and background vocal arrangements [for years]."
 R&B singer Melanie Fiona, especially admired the singer's work on that album.
 Neo soul singer India.Arie often cites the album, particularly the song "He Is" as being the template for a wide array of singers."
 The oft-praised vocal work on the album sparked the idea of Norwood gaining the subjective nickname the "vocal bible".